 Bistecca Alla Fiorentina Recipe (Florentine Steak)

 Meet the king of all steaks, Bistecca Alla Fiorentina Recipe.
-Seasoned 3-pound porterhouse steak that is grilled to perfection and brushed with butter and fresh herbs.
+Seasoned 3-pound porterhouse steak grilled to perfection and brushed with butter and fresh herbs.

-Also known as Florentine Steak, may be new to you but it’s been going down for years across Italy and Italian restaurants in the US.
+Also known as Florentine Steak, this large cut of meat has been a traditional dish served for years across Italy and Italian restaurants in the US.

-Classically it’s simply seasoned with salt, brushed with olive oil, and grilled.
+It was originally founded in Florence, Tuscany, and to be true to this recipe.
+It must feature the porterhouse steak.
+Anything else strips it of its authenticity.
+Classically it’s seasoned with salt, brushed with olive oil, and grilled.
 That’s it.
 I, of course, changed this recipe up a little bit just to put my little touch on it.

 How to Grill Bistecca Alla Fiorentina

-I’ve been grilling meat ever since the first restaurant I’ve worked in 25 years ago and I’ve changed how I like it cooked over the years.
-I’m a rare + guy these days so I’m grilling this for just a few minutes per side.
+I’ve been grilling meat since the first restaurant I worked in 25 years ago, and I’ve changed how I like it cooked over the years.
+I’m a rare + guy these days, so I’m grilling this for just a few minutes per side.

-Classically it’s grilled over the open flame, but it’s totally cool to do it in a grill pan or even just a big cast-iron skillet.
+Classically Florentine steak is grilled over the open flame, but it’s ok to do it in a grill pan or even just a big cast-iron skillet.

 My Favorite Steak Recipes